sanrajagopal/DSC232RGroupProject/README.md

   <i>Figure 4.
 Number of orca observations made per year. </i>
 </p>

 As our goal was to use this data set to predict and classify at-risk species, we first summarized the total unique species with red list categories, finding 1979 instances.
 We found that the majority of the species were classified as NT (Not Threatened) and VU (Vulnerable).
 This also showed us that the OBIS dataset possessed outdated classifications which would need to be addressed during data pre-processing.
 This information combined with the red list category order, informed us of our cutoff between a “safe” and “unsafe” species to be NT (Not Threatened).
 NT (Not Threatened) and LC (Least Concern) acted as our “safe” categories, while everything else acted as our “unsafe” category.
-LC (Least Concern) is not on the graph below but its information was added later.
+LC (Least Concern) is not on Figure 5 but its information was added later.

 <p align="center">
   <img src="https://github.com/sanrajagopal/DSC232RGroupProject/blob/af4b4c7ef8eead00d05631c9e60773087de6ff32/pics/resultexp3.png" alt="Species per IUCN red list category classification">